ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # The why - unholy energy vs holy ground
 - non-denominational
 - the good the bad the ugly, the christians the wiccans the hindu, the scientologies
-- we need our frenimies
 - every able bodied man and woman - we need our frenimies
-- the good the bad the ugly, the christians the wiccans the hindu, the scientologies
 # Team Building
 # Ghosts, Possesion and their Shadow Society
 # Round 2: Ghosts